yujiezhangecon/yujiezhangecon.github.io/_pages/about.md

 ---

 I am a fifth-year Ph.D.
 Candidate in Economics at the [University of Houston](https://www.uh.edu/class/economics/).
-My research interests lie in the fields of Development Economics, with a particular focus on environment, health, and education.
+My research interests lie in the fields of Development Economics.
 My recent research explores the intersections between climate change, human capital, and social inequality through transnational comparative studies and large-scale data analysis.

 <!---
 My research encompasses environment, health, education, labor, and inequality, particularly in developing countries.
 Recent work investigates the short- and long-term effects of climatic shocks on human capital, highlighting disparities by gender and socio-economic status.